Fiserv/exchange/docs/getting-started/getting-started-instfunding-net.md

 Chargeback is represented through virtual accounts on the system, which means there are a few options on recouping or reimbursing amounts for the chargeback through instructional funding.

 The Chargeback virtual account keeps balances from Chargeback Adjustments that happen outside the system.
-This represents information that the chargeback has occured, and this balance is used for validation when instruction funds with an `"account_type": "CHARGEBACK"`
+This represents information that the chargeback has occured, and this balance is used for validation when instruction funds with an `"account_type": "CHARGEBACK"`.
+There are two ways of doing this through Net instructions, seen below.

 ### Using the Chargeback account